Otter Tail County, Minnesota: History

-The first European men to enter the county were French and British fur traders.
+The first Europeans to enter the county were French and British fur traders.
 Efforts were made to set up trading posts on the Leaf Lakes and Otter Tail Lake.
 In the late 19th century, most of the towns were built along the railroad lines.
 Lumber and agriculture were the major industries in the county at that time.
 The pine and hardwood forests, transportation system, and markets were instrumental in the development of Fergus Falls into a lumber center.
 The Wisconsin Territory was established by the federal government effective July 3, 1836, and existed until its eastern portion was granted statehood (as Wisconsin) in 1848.
 The federal government set up the Minnesota Territory effective March 3, 1849.
-The newly organized territorial legislature created nine counties across the territory in October of that year.
-One of those original counties, Dakota, had a section partitioned off in 1851 to create Cass County.
+The newly organized territorial legislature created nine counties across the territory in October 1849.
+One of those counties, Dakota, had a section partitioned off in 1851 to create Cass County.
 On March 18, 1858, the outgoing territorial legislature created Otter Tail County from areas partitioned from Cass and Pembina, another of the original counties created in 1849.
 The county was named for Otter Tail Lake and the Otter Tail River.
 The county was not organized in 1858, nor was a county seat specified.
 On September 12, 1868, the legislature completed the county organization, and specified Otter Tail City as county seat.

 Otter Tail City began as a waystation on a fur-trade route between Saint Paul and the Red River valley.
-The settlement was of sufficient size that when the Minnesota Territory established a US land office for this part of the territory, the office was sited at Otter Tail City.
-Thus, the city was named as the seat when the county was organized, but people had begun settling the future Fergus Falls area in 1857, and it grew sufficiently that in fall 1872, the vote was taken to move the county seat there.
+The settlement was of sufficient size that when the Minnesota Territory established a U.S. land office for this part of the territory, the office was sited at Otter Tail City.
+Thus the city was named as the seat when the county was organized, but people had begun settling the future Fergus Falls area in 1857, and it grew sufficiently that in fall 1872, the vote was taken to move the county seat there.
 The Northern Pacific Railroad had initially planned to run a line through Otter Tail City, but complications caused the line to be placed in Fergus Falls, which precipitated the county seat move.
 The Soo Line later made plans to run a line through Otter Tail City, but when townspeople could not agree on the routing, another route east of the city was constructed.
 Thus, a new city plat was generated, with the settlement name changing to Ottertail.

 In 1870, the population of the county was about 2,000.
 At that time, the principal languages spoken in the county were Norwegian, Swedish, German, and English.

 The people of Fergus Falls organized a new county named Holcomb.
 In 1872, a legislative act abolished Holcomb County, added additional townships to the west, and established Fergus Falls as Otter Tail County's seat.